How much annual income can a Simplified Limited Company (SAS) receive by 2024?

 • The Annual Report on the Company's financial situation.

-• The Notice about the entries made in the stock register of the increase or decrease in variable share capital.
+• The Notice regarding the annotations made in the stock record book of the increase or decrease in variable share capital.

 • The contracts concluded between the sole shareholder and the company.

-- All shares must be paid within the deadline set by the shareholders, in less than one year.
+• All of the shares must be paid within the period established by the shareholders, in a term not exceeding one year.

-While Simplified Stock Companies have their advantages, meeting their obligations will be crucial to avoid negative consequences.
+While Simplified Limited Companies have their advantages, meeting their obligations will be crucial to avoid negative consequences.

 If you are looking for more information, send us an email to d.rodriguez@rmgsc.com